 2 ships a total loss, total tonnage 13,341 GRT

-Sunk at 0409hrs on 4 May, 1944 in the Mediterranean north of Constantine, in position 37.49N, 05.39E, by depth charges from the US destroyer escorts USS Pride and USS Joseph E. Campbell, the French destroyer escort Sénégalais and the British escort destroyer HMS Blankney.
+Sunk at 0409hrs on 4 May 1944 in the Mediterranean Sea north-east of Bougie, in position 37.49N, 05.39E, by depth charges from the US destroyer escorts USS Pride and USS Joseph E. Campbell, the French destroyer escort Sénégalais and the British escort destroyer HMS Blankney.
 3 dead and 49 survivors.

-This boat was unlucky enough to be the first victim to an allied sub-hunting tactic in the Mediterranean known as Swamp.
+This U-boat was unlucky enough to be the first victim to an Allied sub-hunting tactic in the Mediterranean Sea known as Swamp.
 This tactic simply called for the area of a known or suspected U-boat to be packed with surface escorts and patrol aircraft.
 They would then systematically and continually search the area and force the U-boat to remain submerged until its batteries ran out or try to escape at night on the surface.
 Either was almost hopeless.

 30 Jun 1941

-12.30 hrs, Bay of Biscay, inbound: a Blenheim (RAF Met Flt 1404/G, pilot FltLt D.F.
-Wykeham-Martin, RAFVR) surprised U-371 after being misidentified as a German Ju88, and dropped two 250lb A/S bombs and one 250lb GP bomb in a dive bomb attack from astern, the bombs detonating 30 yards off the starboard bow.
-The U-boat then dived, but was attacked from the port beam with another GP bomb, which detonated over the bows but she escaped without damage.
+12.30 hrs, Bay of Biscay, inbound: Blenheim Z5959 (1404 Met Flt RAF/C, pilot FltLt D.F.
+Wykeham-Martin, RAFVR) surprised U-371 after being misidentified as a German Ju88 and dropped two 250lb A/S bombs and one 250lb GP bomb in a dive bomb attack from astern, the bombs detonating 30 yds (27m) off the starboard bow.
+After U-371 dived, another GP bomb was dropped off the port beam, which detonated over the bows, but she escaped unscathed.
 (Sources: KTB U-371/ADM 199-1781)

 30 Jun 1941

-17.05 hrs, Bay of Biscay, inbound: a Beaufort (217 Sqn RAF/R) on A/S sweep (misidentified as Sunderland) tried to surprise U-371 with a dive bomb attack out of the sun, but the boat managed to dive in time and the two 250lb A/S bombs released detonated about 40 feet ahead of the bows.
-The aircraft turned and dropped four depth charges ahead of the dive point, but U-371 had already dived below 40 metres and escaped without damage.
+17.05 hrs, Bay of Biscay, inbound: a Beaufort (RAF Sqdn 217/R) on A/S sweep (misidentified as a Sunderland) attempted to surprise U-371 with a dive bomb attack out of the sun, but the boat managed to dive in time and the two 250lb A/S bombs released detonated about 40ft (12m) ahead of the bows.
+The aircraft turned and dropped four depth charges ahead of the dive point, but U-371 had already dived below 40m (130ft) and escaped without damage.
 (Sources: KTB U-371/ADM 199-1781)

 7 May 1942